What's on this page

 Choose either your instructor, department, or course number from the drop down menus.

-Electronic Reserve items require a login: Login name is Last name + first two letters of first name.
-Example: Elvis Presley's login name would be presleyel.
-Password is: J Number or library barcode number.
+Electronic Reserve items require a login: your J Number and your Jagmail Password.
 After you enter this information, you must accept the copyright agreement to go on to the document.

 Click on the Title in your list of results to access the document.